 And with that said – Hope everyone stays tuned as our Sally Forth Halloween Story continues…

-With the Amazing Spider-man comic strip going to reprints for the time being, Roy Thomas and Alex Saviuk’s run on the strip has come to an end.
-March 17, 2019 was the last Sunday with March 23, 2019 being the last daily.
+It had been in reprints since Roy Thomas and Alex Saviuk‘s run on the strip had come to an end.
+March 17, 2019 was their last Sunday with March 23, 2019 being the last daily.

-The Spider-Man strip started out January 3, 1977 written by Stan Lee and drawn by John Romita.
+The Spider-Man strip started in January of 1977 written by Stan Lee and drawn by John Romita.
 Following Stan Lee’s run on the strip Roy Thomas had written the strip uncredited for a number of years (more on that at SyFy.com).
 Artists that followed Romita included Fred Kida, Larry Lieber, and most recently Alex Saviuk with Joe Sinnott inks.

 After the announcement of the strip’s finale, Joe Sinnott’s son Mark posted the following to his Dad’s Facebook page.